daniel-thiessen/avery-portfolio/README.md

 # Make sure start.sh is executable
 chmod +x start.sh

+# Install dependencies
+npm install

-# Run the local development server
+# Run the local development server and CMS backend
 ./start.sh

 # Or to start with admin interface